 Once you have decided on the theme of the restaurant and who will be your targeted clientele, your main focus should be on creating an enticing menu that will leave an indelible mark on your customers.
 Restaurant menu engineering is both a science and an art that demands a delicate balance between putting the right items on the menu with the right price points and being attractive enough to tempt customers to order more.
-Both, the positioning of the items in the menu as well as the price of the items are important aspects of restaurant menu engineering and must be done with care.
+Both, the positioning of the items in the menu as well as the price of the items are essential aspects of restaurant menu engineering.

 Restaurant Menu Engineering typically encompasses four aspects: